htcr/sam_road/README.md

 The paper has been accepted by IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR) 2024, 2nd Workshop on Scene Graphs and Graph Representation Learning.

 [Received the best paper award of the workshop](https://sites.google.com/corp/view/sg2rl/).
-Thanks the organizers for the recognition!!
+Big thanks to the organizers for the recognition!!

 ## Demos
 Predicted road network graph in a large region (2km x 2km).